nicolagi/muscle/README.md

 I believe that one should try to find already existing software before embarking on writing something new.
-At some point I found out about the [Upspin](https://upspin.io) project and started using it - this seemed to provide at least part of that experience and a lot more interesting features.
+At some point I found out about the [Upspin](https://upspin.io) project and started using it.
+It seemed to provide at least part of that experience and a lot of additional interesting features.
 You probably want to use that software, not this.
 Anyway.
 Upspin requires running a server somewhere on the internet and be always connected and I didn't want to do that.
 I don't want to maintain the server, and my lousy connectivity would make that